 In this article, we’d like to share with you how we designed a session that helped our team bond by sharing their personal learnings and challenges.

 After a tough and tiring season, it was the perfect time to bring the team together for a reflection.
 During our half-day season wrap up, we wanted to celebrate both customer and personal successes and the challenges that we’ve overcome.

 “So often in business, we recognize the tangible achievements (closing deals, product releases, web traffic) but the personal ones fall by the wayside.
-I wanted to create a safe space where we brought the latter to the forefront of the conversation,” said our Success Team Lead Jo Massie, explaining the reasoning behind this session.
+I wanted to create a safe space where we brought the latter to the forefront of the conversation,” said our VP of Customer Success Jo Massie, explaining the reasoning behind this session.

 This is how it looked in practice.

 During the season, we’re often so caught up in the operations of helping our customers that the stories of Slido’s impact don’t get back to the team as much as they should.
 That’s why we wanted to start with showing our customer facing teams in the HQ the real impact of their work on our customers’ businesses.

 For this to happen, we invited on stage four of our Customer Success Managers.
 They’re all working in different regions and we asked them to share the learnings from their client meetings and the conferences they collaborated on.

 To make sure the panel hit the mark and addressed what our colleagues wanted to hear, the moderator – our Head of Integrations Juraj Pal – encouraged both onsite and remote audiences to ask their questions via Slido.
 He weaved them into the discussion alongside the questions that he had prepared and aimed to draw the best insights from the ladies on stage.